urvin-compliance/caracal/README.md

-  size      28              # sets the font size. units in half points. bold      false           # sets the font weight. italic    false           # sets the font style. underline false           # sets whether or not to underline the text.
-  align     :left           # sets the alignment. accepts :left, :center, :right, and :both. line      360             # sets the line height. units in twips. top       100             # sets the spacing above the paragraph. units in twips.
+  size      28              # sets the font size. units in half points. bold      false           # sets the font weight. italic    false           # sets the font style. underline false           # sets whether or not to underline the text. caps      false           # sets whether or not text should be rendered in all capital letters. align     :left           # sets the alignment. accepts :left, :center, :right, and :both. line      360             # sets the line height. units in twips. top       100             # sets the spacing above the paragraph. units in twips.